mousepawmedia/standards/source/csi.rst

 .. code-block:: c++

     /* We return -1 instead of 0 to keep the
-     * math gremlins happy in the upcoming divison. */ return -1;
+     * math gremlins happy in the upcoming division. */ return -1;

 Context
 ---------------------------------

 Context is very useful in comments.
 Since we're aiming for a conversational tone, it is okay for one comment to help explain the comment immediately following.
 However, we do not want to become too reliant on context, as it